hth313/OS4/doc/overview.rst

 modules.
 Such introspection is possible by using defined bank switch entry points that banked modules should have.
-If two such modules are loaded to the same bank switch pair, i.e page 8 and 9, it may not work as expected as when one module switch bank, the other module also switch bank.
+If two such modules are loaded to the same bank switch pair, e.g page 8 and 9, it may not work as expected as when one module switch bank, the other module also switch bank.

 This is also very much the case for OS4 which is bank switch and OS4